 My only gripe is that Cahan seems a little too perfect, but I’m sure we’ll learn more about his story as time unfolds.
 And he also provides a good foil to the far more fallible Alis.

 But let me tell you what I appreciate about these stories more than anything: their sincerity.
 It’s not a “deconstruction” of fantasy tropes for the purpose of laughing at the works of the past.
-It’s a loving homage to those traditions in episodic form, with each self-contained story acting as a piece of a larger tail.
+It’s a loving homage to those traditions in episodic form, with each self-contained story acting as a piece of a larger tale.
 Pulp speed ahead!